Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 Our Infrastructure Blueprint

-We’re going to create a basic but realistic Azure environment.
-Here’s what we’re aiming for:
+We’re going to create a basic but realistic Azure environment with these key components:

-1. Everything lives inside our Resource Group.
-It’s like a folder that keeps all our Azure resources neatly organized.
+1. Resource Group - A container that keeps all our Azure resources neatly organized

 1